msmithfl/factory-watch-eam/README.md

 ## 📞 Contact

-For questions or feedback, please open an issue or contact me at your.email@example.com
+For questions or feedback, please open an issue or reach out via LinkedIn.

 ---

-**Note**: This is a portfolio/demonstration project showcasing full-stack development skills with .NET Core and React.
-It is not intended for production use without further security hardening and feature development.
+**Note**: This is a portfolio/demonstration project showcasing full-stack development skills with ASP.NET Core and React.
+It demonstrates CRUD operations, API design, database integration, and cloud deployment capabilities.